DCMLab/standards/docs/source/pipeline/pipeline.rst

 * ``README.md``
 * ``metadata.tsv``

-Things to be removed if present (one commit each list item):
+Things to be removed, if present (one commit each list item):

 * the folder ``tonicizations``
 * top-level files ending on ``.log``.